SuPythony/framework-comparison/README.md

 4. You can run the svelte app by going into its directory and running the command `npm run dev`.
 Then open [localhost:5000](http://localhost:5000) to see it in action.
 5. You can run the react app by going into its directory and running the command `npm start`.
 Then open [localhost:3000](http://localhost:3000) to see it in action.
 6. You can run the alpine app by directly opening the `index.html` file.
+7. You can run the elm app by directly opening the `index.html` file.

 ## Contributing